 1. Economic Powerhouse:

-With a collective GDP of $2.4 trillion as of 2013, ASEAN is projected to be the fourth largest economy by the year 2050.
-ASEAN is home to more than 600 million people and with its labor force and consistent productivity improvements can drive the GDP to higher levels.
-ASEAN labor power is the third largest in the world after China and India.
+ASEAN is projected to be the fourth-largest economy by the year 2050.
+ASEAN is home to more than 650 million people and with its labor force and consistent productivity improvements can drive the GDP to higher levels.
+ASEAN labor power is the third-largest in the world after China and India.

 2. Economic Stability:

-ASEAN has seen the global downturn of 2008 and remained unaffected and remarkably resilient.
-Today, ASEAN is much stronger financially with government debt below 50 percent of its GDP, which is much lower as compared to United Kingdom where the debt is 90 percent of its GDP or United where the score stands at a whopping 105 percent.
-Furthermore, most of the ASEAN’s region has remained steady despite various concerns over thepossible end of quantitative easing by US Federal Reserve.
+ASEAN has seen the global downturn of 2008 and again in 2020.
+But it had remained unaffected and remarkably resilient then and hopefully even now.
+Today, ASEAN is much stronger financially with government debt below 50 percent of its GDP, which is much lower as compared to the United Kingdom where the debt is 90 percent of its GDP or United where the score stands at a whopping 105 percent.
+Furthermore, most of the ASEAN’s region has remained steady despite various concerns over the possible end of quantitative easing by the US Federal Reserve.
 In contrast, ASEAN has seen lower volatility than the European Union with respect to economic growth.
-Even the savings levels have been fairly stable within the region post-2005.
+Even the savings levels have been fairly stable within the region.

 3. Consumer demand hub:

-The region has 67 million households which are part of the consuming class, which is expected to double by 2025, making ASEAN one of the biggest consumer market for the businesses globally.
+The region has 69 million households which are part of the consuming class, which is expected to double by 2025, making ASEAN one of the biggest consumer markets for the businesses globally.
 The cities in the region are booming and more than 22 percent of the total population resided in the cities.
-The urbanization is on the rise and urban population accounts for more than 54 percent of the total GDP.
-It is expected that further 54 million habitants will join the cities by 2025 and will ultimately boost the GDP.
+The urbanization is on the rise and the urban population accounts for more than 54 percent of the total GDP.
+It is expected that further 54 million inhabitants will join the cities by 2025 and will ultimately boost the GDP.

 4. Online consumer presence:

-With internet penetration of 25 percent and mobile penetration of massive 110 percent, consumers are moving online at an increasing pace.
-For instance, it has the second largest Facebook user community after the United States.
-It also has some highly advanced consumers in regions like Singapore, which has the fourth highest mobile penetration in the world and nearly 75 percent of its total population remains online.
+With an internet penetration of 25 percent and mobile penetration of massive 110 percent, consumers are moving online at an increasing pace.
+For instance, it has the second-largest Facebook user community after the United States.
+It also has some highly advanced consumers in regions like Singapore, which has the fourth-highest mobile penetration in the world and nearly 75 percent of its total population remains online.

 5. Globally well positioned: